kumarabhirup/glitter/README.md

 ---

 ### How to use Glitter bot

+> **Note:** Your Twitter account might get locked after few hours of starting this bot.
+Just unlock it by verifying email or phone number and your Twitter bot is ready to go without any interruption!

 **Follow people of your interest:** In `settings.js`, you have given a reference to the Twitter handle whose followers are to be followed.
 If yes, then just go to `Resources` tab in Heroku and switch on the `follower` dyno.
 That will start following the followers immediately.